drphilmarshall/SpaceWarps/README.md

 ### License

 All our code is free to re-use under the MIT license.
-If you make use of any of it in your research, please cite us at this website, and (for now) as *"(Marshall et al, More et al in preparation)"*.
+If you make use of any of it in your research, please cite us at this website, and (for now) as *"(Marshall et al 2015, More et al 2015)"*.
 Please do get in touch though - it would be great to collaborate on improving the SWAP analysis, for example!